Ethel Scott: Biography

-International competitions

-The highlight of Scott's athletic career came in September 1930, when she was one of fifteen athletes chosen to represent Britain at the third Women's World Games in Prague.
+The highlight of Scott's athletic career came in September 1930, when she was one of fifteen athletes chosen to represent Britain at the 1930 Women's World Games in Prague.
 The Women's World Games were created by Alice Milliat as an alternative to the Olympics, which at that time included only a limited program of events for women.

-According to The Times, Ethel Scott competed in the 60m sprint and the 4x100 relay.
-She won her heat in the first round of the 60 metre sprint on 6 September, beating Lisa Gelius of Germany in dramatic photo finish in front of an audience of 15,000.
+Scott competed in the 60m sprint and the 4x100 relay.
+She won her heat in the first round of the 60 metre sprint on 6 September, beating Lisa Gelius of Germany in a photo finish in front of an audience of 15,000.
 However, she made little impression in the final on the following day, finishing out of the top six places.
 Her competitors included many of the most successful sprinters of the pre-1940 era: Stella Walasiewicz (POL), Lisa Gelius (GER), Kinue Hitomi (JAP), Ivy Walker (GB) and Marguerite Radideau (FRA).

 The British 4x100 relay team, consisting of Ethel Scott, Ivy Walker, Eileen Hiscock and Daisy Ridgley, was more successful.
 The team completed their qualifying heat on 7 September in 49.7 seconds, and took the silver medal in the final the following day despite a time of 50.5 seconds.
 After the completion of the Women’s World Games, Scott and Ivy Walker travelled on to Berlin for another track meet, where they competed with two other British women as the “London Team”.
-The others were F. Latham and Muriel Gunn-Cornell.
+The others were F. Latham and Muriel Cornell.
 This combination performed even better at Berlin, obtaining a time of 49.3 seconds in the 4x100 relay on 13 September 1930.

-Scott did not take part in either of the 1928 or 1932 Olympics; nor does she appear to have participated in the 1934 Women's World Games or the Empire Games, both held in London.
-Scott did attend the 1938 European Athletics Championships in Vienna, which included women's events for the first time.
-Her surviving memorabilia includes a competitor's bracelet, featuring the flags of all the competing nations, including Nazi Germany.
-However, Scott is not listed in contemporary newspaper coverage as a competitor, which suggests she may have attended in a coaching or supporting role.

-Personal life
+In May 1932, Scott won the Essex 100 yards Championship in a time of 12.3-5sec.

+Scott attended the 1938 European Athletics Championships in Vienna.

-Scott was born on 22 October 1907; she was the daughter of Jane (née Pilgrim) and David Emmanuel Scott.
-She had two brothers, Richard Walter and George Alexander, and one sister, Margery Gladys.
-Her father served in the Royal Naval Volunteer Reserve during World War I, but was killed in an accident on HMS Hogue in August 1914, at age 49.
-After his death Ethel, Richard and Margery lived with their mother Jane, until her death in 1951, they lived in Upton Park, London and Leigh-on-Sea, Essex.
-She worked in the Civil Service and as a Medical Secretary until her retirement.
-Ethel Scott never married or had children and she died in 1984.
+Scott worked in the Civil Service and as a Medical Secretary until her retirement.
+She never married or had children and she died in 1984.